FlyingSpaghettiCode/MirrorGame/README.md

 I have made it so that only Adriano, Edgar, and Patrick can directly edgit the master branch.
 However, DON'T JUST DO IT.
 Please, test your code and create a new parallel branch before just implementing changes.

+I, Adriano, am gonna try and aquire funds and distribution opporutnities to either get this game published, or our next one and in a monetizable fashion.